moonbitlang/moonbit-docs/moonbit-docs/docs/examples/segment-tree2/index.md

 }
 ```

-This code allows a node to compute its value based on its interval length and the applied LazyTag.
+This code allows a node to compute its value based on its range length and the applied LazyTag.
 It also merges existing tags correctly.

-Next, we implement interval modifications:
+Next, we implement range modifications:

 ```moonbit
 fn modify(